Mary Shreve (Ames) Frothingham: Community Involvement

 During World War I, she gave each child in town, grades 4 through 12, a thrift card and stamp to foster as interest in patriotism during wartime.
 She hosted a Christmas party each year for the grammar school students in Easton and provided a gift for each one.
 The event was held every Christmas for forty years and was reduced to only serving North Easton Grammar School kindergarten after her death.
 It was eventually phased out as the population and number of schools increased.
 She installed lockers and showers in the Anna C. Ames Gymnasium, assumed mortgages on homes in Easton that were considered a great risk and paid for the cost of dormitory life at Bridgewater State University for the daughter of her estate superintendent.

 Her affection for gardens and public parks was evident in her charitable contributions and causes she supported.
 The garden at her home was large and well-kept.
 She commissioned landscape architect Herbert J. Kellaway to design the layout.
 Harriett Risley Foote, celebrated rosarian, selected the roses and supervised their planting.
 In 1924, the American Rose Society honored her rose garden with a visit during their annual meeting.
 In addition, she encouraged a home garden program for local school children.
 She donated to the Arnold Arboretum in Boston and she was one of the few patrons allowed to drive through the park.
-Frothingham Park, a memorial to her husband’s baseball career as Captain at Harvard, was dedicated on September 27, 1930.
-The YMCA and Oliver Ames High School utilized the park for sporting events until the 1980s.
+Frothingham Park, a memorial to her husband's baseball career as Captain at Harvard, was dedicated on September 27, 1930.
+The YMCA and Oliver Ames High School utilized the park for sporting events until the 1980s, it is still used as the home field for the Oliver Ames baseball team today.
 There stands a playground for young children, a baseball field surrounded by a track and tennis courts.